rdejana/springmvc/README.md

 Some issues I've seen
 - controls for write/deletes are done at the UI...don't do this.
 - no real error handling
+- "HTTP" concepts are pushed into service layer
+  - makes testing annoying...